Industry: Service & Repair

 Location: Colorado Springs, CO

-Honeywell Reduces Overhead Costs, Expedites Repairs and Doubles Storage Space with Cubic Designs Mezzanines
+Honeywell Reduces Overhead Costs, Expedites Repairs and Doubles Storage Space with Cubic Designs Mezzanines.

 Since the mezzanine installation, Honeywell has noticed an overall transformation in operational efficiencies.
 Travel from one side of the facility to another is no longer required as work cells are now strategically located next to one another.
-This has resulted in expedited repairs and shipment of goods, more efficient work flow, and has helped to reduce cycle count time by 50%.
+This has resulted in expedited repairs and shipment of goods, more efficient work flow, and has helped to reduce cycle count time by 50 percent.
 Due to mezzanine-level storage, the highly sensitive product is no longer out in the open which means there is less of a chance for damage or compromise.